-He is currently the principal investigator in a global study of urban expansion that has been financed by the World Bank, National Science Foundation, NASA, and Lincoln Institute of Land Policy.
-The results of working papers: on the decline of urban densities, the fragmentation of urban footprints, and on measuring and projecting urban land cover in all countries from 2000 to 2050 were published in 2012 as The Expansion of Cities and the Atlas of Urban Expansion.
+He is principal investigator in a global study of urban expansion that has been financed by the World Bank, National Science Foundation, NASA, and Lincoln Institute of Land Policy.
+The results of working papers: on the decline of urban densities, the fragmentation of urban footprints, and on measuring and projecting urban land cover in all countries from 2000 to 2050 were published as The Expansion of Cities and the Atlas of Urban Expansion (2012).

 Shlomo Angel studied architecture and town planning at the Israel Institute of Technology, Haifa, Israel and then obtained a degree in architecture and a PhD in urban and regional planning at the University of California, Berkeley, USA.